navneet-sinha/mora-bot/README.md

 Navigate to `http://localhost:3000`, enter a phone number, choose **Text** or **Template**, and press **Send Message**.
 The UI displays the response JSON from the WhatsApp Cloud API so you can check IDs and errors quickly.

 - **Text** messages require an active customer session (the contact must have messaged you in the last 24 hours).
-- **Template** messages use the template configured in `.env`.
+- **Template** messages use the defaults from `.env`, but you can override the template name and language in the form if you want to send a different approved template.
 Supply comma-separated parameters if the template body expects them (leave blank if not).

 ## Deploying to Heroku